These Forensic tools illustrate several principles in examining questioned text and images in biomedical science.

 ORI's upgraded Tools for image forensics have evolved considerably from their original form* that was introduced in February 2005.
 The upgraded tools are provided as two distinct sets.

-The second set of ORI's Forensic Tools has been designed for use with Photoshop® v.
-CS4-CS5.
+Advanced Forensic Actions allow for analysts to save an analysis and then go back and try different conditions on each adjustment layer to provide an optimal result.
 These tools have extended features that will be more useful to institutional committees who are assessing image evidence in their inquiries and investigations.
 In particular, some of these Forensic Actions utilize "Adjustment Layers©" that allow reexamination of the result of a forensic test retrospectively.
 The original image is retained (and recoverable), since all changes are made only in the separate overlying layers that superimpose commands which can be modified or rearranged.
 The size of the image file is increased, but each additional layer preserves a detailed record the analytic step that is resident within forensic test.
 Results are easier to share.

 The added flexibility requires more stops for queries in an Advanced Forensic Action sequence, and so it is slightly less streamlined than the comparable Action sequence from the first set.
 Once the user gains familiarity with the sequence, however, the dialogue and decisions steps can be toggled "off" to speed the sequence for the initial result; at this point the settings for individual steps can be adjusted retrospectively as required.
 Analysis can be far more efficient, since the need to run multiple sequences to get a result is eliminated.